-Alan McLean have worked in the arts for over twenty five years, tackling the inequality Deaf and disabled artists experience.
+Alan McLean has worked in the arts for over twenty five years, tackling the inequality Deaf and disabled artists experience.
 Alan McLean provides deaf artists with the support to articulate and budget their artistic ideas in the English language.
 Alan McLean also provide operational management of Deaf Explorer.

 In 2015 she successfully managed Rinkoo Barpaga’ s ACE commissioned performance, ‘ Am I Funny?’ and Billy Read’ s ACE commission, ‘ Like Mirabai.’